POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 4. Australian Visa Cost

-The cost to acquire a visa will greatly vary depending on the kind of visa that you need for your specific job and your planned length of stay in Australia.
+The cost to acquire a visa will significantly vary depending on the kind of visa that you need for your specific job and your planned length of stay in Australia.
 A work visa can cost anything from AUD $0 to $4,000 or more.
-You can use the visafinder to see what cost you can expect but $4,115 is a safe estimate on the higher end.
+You can use the visa finder to see what cost you can expect, but $4,115 is a safe estimate on the higher end.

-Many POEA-accredited recruitment agencies will help you apply for the correct Australian work visa that will be applicable to you.
-Some of them will even help process both the skills assessment and Australian visa applications for you.
+Many POEA-accredited recruitment agencies will help you apply for the correct Australian work visa that will apply to you.
+Some will even help process your skills assessment and Australian visa applications.

 Related: How To Apply for an Australian Tourist Visa: A Complete Guide for Filipino Tourists